Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-synology.rst

 Setup LAN Shared Folder
 -----------------------

 #.
 In Synology UI, go to *Control Panel > Shared Folder* and select the folder you want to use.

-Click "Permissions" and make sure you have read/write permissions for the user you're going to be logging in as.
-Click "Save".
+    .. note:: Do not select "Use this shared folder" as folder encryption is not supported at this time

 #.
 Back in Synology UI, go to *Control Panel > File Services > SMB* and click the SMB drop down button if it isn't already selected.
 Ensure that "Enable SMB service" is checked.

     .. note:: Under Advanced Settings on the same dropdown, "Min SMB protocol" was set to SMB2 and "Max SMB protocol set to SMB3" - this may or may not be necessary